Robust optimal stopping with regime switching

 (resp., $\geq0$).
-A continuous function $v(x,i)$, $i\in\mathcal{M}$, is said to be a viscosity solution if it is both a viscosity subsolution and a viscosity supersolution. \end{definition} \begin{remark} Conventionally, the upper semicontinuity (resp., lower semicontinuity) is enough to define the viscosity subsolution (resp., viscosity supersolution) in Definitions \ref{VS Definition 1} and \ref{VS Definition 2}; see Pham \cite[Chapter 4]{Pham2009}.
-Here, we adopt continuity for simplicity of presentation as the value function is a continuous function. \end{remark} \begin{theorem} Let Assumptions (A1)-(A3) hold.
+Further, $v(x,i)$ is called a viscosity solution if it is both a viscosity subsolution and supersolution. \end{definition} \begin{remark} The upper (resp., lower) semicontinuity is enough to define the viscosity subsolution (resp., supersolution) in Definitions \ref{VS Definition 1} and \ref{VS Definition 2}; see Pham \cite[Chapter 4]{Pham2009}.
+Here, we use continuity just for simplicity of presentation since the value function is continuous. \end{remark} \begin{theorem} Let Assumptions (A1)-(A3) hold.
 Then, the value function $V(x,i)$, $i\in\mathcal{M}$, defined by (\ref{value function}) is a viscosity solution to the HJB equation (\ref{HJB}). \end{theorem} {\it Proof.} \emph{Viscosity supersolution property.} For any fixed $i\in\mathcal{M}$, let $\varphi(x)\in C^{2}$ be such that $V(x,i)-\varphi(x)$ attains its global minimum at $x=\overline{x}$.
-On the one hand, taking the immediate stopping (i.e., $\tau=0$) in the DPP (\ref{DPP}), we have
+On the one hand, taking $\tau=0$ in the DPP (\ref{DPP}), we have